Autumn in Kashmir

 The CHINAR scientifically called PLATANUS ORIENTALIS is a gigantic sized tree that grows as tall as 25 meters and is largely found in Kashmir.

 The shedding of chinar leaves, known as BUEN locally, marks the beginning of autumn and blooming of two marvelous attractions of autumn in Kashmir, which is

 1) The flowering of saffron and

 2) The reddening of chinar leaves.

-While walking down the street, the rustling of fallen chinar leaves creates a magical sound that one cannot forget easily.
+During autumn in Kashmir, while walking down the streets, the rustling of fallen chinar leaves creates a magical sound that one cannot forget easily.

 “NO SPRING NOR SUMMER BEAUTY HATH SUCH GRACE AS I HAVE SEEN IN ONE AUTUMNAL FACE”

 With the beginning of autumn, the markets of the valley start filling with the HOKH SYUEN (dried foods) that have been sun-dried in the summer,

 A tradition that adds richness to Kashmir’s exquisite food culture is hokh syuen, which literally means – sun-dried vegetables/foods, a tradition that was in practice because of the valley’s harsh yet beautiful winter season, because of hard snowfall the highways and routes would inundate, and in bone-chilling cold, only a little food can be grown.

 Necessity became the mother of invention and as the result, people of Kashmir invented hokh syuen, food dried in sunny summers that can be used in winters.